nikkone/imcproxy/README.md

-imcproxy
+IMCProxy
 ========

-Merge two or more distinct IMC networks into one
+Merge two or more distinct IMC networks into one.